-Looking to make a deal on a short sale?
+Ready to buy a short sale?

 Are you ready to buy a short sale property?

-- Always do your homework before making any offers.
-Using a qualified REALTOR® from Your City Country Connection to assist you with researching a property can help you make informed decisions.
-We can help discover to whom the property is titled, the amount owed to the lender, and whether or not a foreclosure notice has been filed.
-Having this information can help you decide how much to offer.
+- Before making any purchase offers, do your research.
+Using an experienced real estate agent from Your City Country Connection to help you research a property will help you make knowledgeable decisions.
+We can help find out to whom the property is titled, the balance still owed to the lender, and whether or not a foreclosure notice has been filed.
+Locating these facts can help you make a decision about how much to offer.